sourcegraph/handbook/content/communication/company_meeting.md

 1. Ensure `Password protection` is on.
 1. Press `Copy sharing information to clipboard`.
 1. Paste in #general on Slack as a reply to the thread that originally linked the slides for company meeting.

+## Presenters who can't attend

+Mention people on the slide with something like the following:

+> +whoever@sourcegraph.com: FYI this company meeting is on US Memorial Day, so I am assuming you will not be attending.
+Please write notes that someone can read, or record a video of yourself presenting, and send to me by Sunday 3pm PDT.